Skip to Content

-Moussaka is predominantly a Middle Eastern dish, each country with its own unique recipe and flavor.
-However, it is normally dairy.
-Israeli Style Moussaka for Passover is not only dairy-free, but it will surely become a Passover favorite!
+Moussaka is a Mediterranean/Middle Eastern dish, each country with its own unique recipe and flavor.

 Food on Passover